This article is work in progress. Last update: May 2026.

 1. North Holland (Noord Holland)

 North Holland is the most visited part of the country.
-Its name, “Holland,” was even used as a nickname for the Netherlands in tourism until 2020, when the government retired it to reduce over-tourism, particularly in Amsterdam.
-The province’s largest city is Amsterdam – the national capital – while Haarlem serves as the provincial capital.
+Its name, “Holland,” was even used as a nickname for the Netherlands in tourism until 2020, when the government retired it to reduce over-tourism, particularly in Amsterdam (it’s debatable if it had any effect though).
+The province’s largest city is Amsterdam, the national capital, while Haarlem serves as the provincial capital.

 Highlights & Places to Visit